Mormonism and slavery: Legality of slavery

 In 1836, Smith wrote a piece in the Messenger and Advocate which supported slavery and affirmed that it was God's will.
-He said that the Northerners had no right to tell the Southerners whether they could have slaves.
+He said that the Northerners had no right to tell the Southerners whether they could enslave individuals.
 He said that if slavery were evil, southern "men of piety" would have objected.
-He expressed concern that freed slaves would overrun the United States and violate chastity and virtue.
-He pointed to biblical stories of slavery, arguing that the prophets who owned slaves were inspired of God, and knew more than abolitionists.
-He said that blacks were under the curse of Ham to be servants, and warned those who sought to free blacks were going against the dictates of God.
+He expressed concern that freed former slaves would overrun the United States and violate chastity and virtue.
+He pointed to biblical stories of slavery, arguing that the prophets who enslaved people were inspired of God, and knew more than abolitionists.
+He said that Black people were under the curse of Ham to be servants, and warned those who sought to free enslaved Black individuals were going against the dictates of God.
 Warren Parrish and Oliver Cowdery made similar arguments.
-During this time the Mormons were based in the slave state of Missouri.
+During this time the Mormons were based in the enslavement-permitting state of Missouri.

 After the move to the free state of Illinois, Smith began expressing more abolitionist ideals.
-He argued that blacks should be given employment opportunities equal to whites.
-He believed that given equal chances as whites, blacks would become like whites.
-In his personal journal, he wrote that the slaves owned by Mormons should be brought "into a free country and set ... free— Educate them and give them equal rights."
+He argued that Black people should be given employment opportunities equal to white people.
+He believed that given equal chances as white people, Black people would become like white people.
+In his personal journal, he wrote that the enslaved people owned by Mormons should be brought "into a free country and set ... free— Educate them and give them equal rights."
 During Smith's 1844 campaign for president of the United States, he had advocated for the immediate abolition of slavery through compensation from money earned by the sale of public lands.